Robustifying Conditional Portfolio Decisions via Optimal Transport: Numerical Experiment

+The test procedure is repeated for trading days from the test period, resulting in $252\times2$ independent test experiments.
+For each optimally tuned method, we compute $252\times2$ Sharpe ratios, and will report on the average value.
+Other performance metrics of the portfolios, such as the expected loss $\ell(\cdot)$ values, the mean returns, the CVaR values, and the standard deviations, are computed using the empirical distribution of the 60 subsequent realized returns, and averaged over $252\times 2$ test experiments. }

-\textbf{Models:} We first determine the feasible region of the portfolio optimization problem.
-If a stock in the sampled stock pool is not tradable at day $t$, then we impose its weight to be zero.
-In addition, we prohibit short selling so we enforce the investment weight vector $\alpha$ to be non-negative.
-To summarize, we set the feasible region of the stock weight to be a subset of the non-negative simplex
+\textbf{Feasible set.} All methods share the same feasible set for the optimization problems.
+If an asset in the stock pool is not tradable at day $t$, we impose its weight as zero.
+In addition, we prohibit short selling by enforcing the investment weight vector $\alpha$ to be non-negative.
+Thus, the feasible region for the portfolio allocation problem is a subset of the non-negative simplex

-In this section, we compare the empirical performance of several variations of the mean-variance models.
-The models to compare in this section include the original mean-variance model by Markowitz \cite{ref:markowitz1952portfolio}, the variation that exploits the side information, the variation that utilizes the distributionally robust framework, and the variations that leverage both elements (e.g., the model introduced in this paper).
-Please see below for a full list of models and their definitions.
+Notice that the feasible set $\mc B$ is set to $\R$ throughout the experiment.
+The ground costs are chosen with $\DD_{\mc X}(x,\wh x) = \|x-\wh x\|_2^2$ and $\DD_{\mc Y}(y,\wh y) = \|y-\wh y\|_2^2$.
+All optimization problems are solved using the MOSEK quadratic program solver~\cite{mosek}. \modified{Due to the computational complexity of the hyperparameter fine-tuning process, we do not consider baselines that are reformulated as semi-definite programs in the experiment.
+We also provide computational solution time on the mean-variance and mean-CVaR models with $m=50$ and $399$ assets in Appendix \ref{sec:mean-cvar}.} All codes, data, and results are available at: \url{https://github.com/shanshanwang2019/Robustifying-Conditional-Portfolio-Decisions-via-Optimal-Transport}.